If you’re too busy to read this page in its entirety the synopsis is this:

 Over the last 30+ years, the Portuguese Water Dog has gained increasing interest by people in being a therapy dog.

-In fact, here is one of my dogs, known as Salli (aka The Dude, “Bluegrace Eastern Advantage” a multi generation Bluegrace dog) who lives in Finland, trained by the brilliant Mia Kontkanen, who has limited and highly supervised time with the elderly. (he works better with them than children).
+In fact, here is one of my dogs, known as Salli (aka The Dude, “Bluegrace Eastern Advantage” a multi generation Bluegrace dog) who lives in Finland, trained by the brilliant Mia Kontkanen, who had limited and highly supervised time with the elderly.
+But this was only for a few months. (he works better with them than children).

 This is so important, it deserves its own paragraph: